Bohemian Rhapsody (film): Possible sequel

 In August 2021, guitarist Brian May revealed that there were ideas being thrown around for a sequel to Bohemian Rhapsody, though it would be a matter of topping the original and could possibly take years to get the screenplay right.

 Historical accuracy

-The film has been criticized for fictionalizing or exaggerating events in the band's career and Mercury's personal life.
-The visual blog Information Is Beautiful deduced that, while taking creative licence into account, the film was 79.9% accurate when compared to real-life events, calling it "a fairly truthful account represented in a massively compressed [and] edited timeline."
+The film has been criticized for fictionalizing, exaggerating or rearranging events in the band's career and Mercury's personal life.
+Nonetheless, the visual blog Information Is Beautiful deduced that, while taking creative licence into account, the film was 79.9% accurate when compared to real-life events, calling it "a fairly truthful account represented in a massively compressed [and] edited timeline."